MarquezProject/marquez/docs/quickstart.md

 ## Write Sample Lineage Metadata to Marquez

 In this example, we'll be using sample dataset, job, and run metadata for a hypothetical _Food Delivery_ website.
 The sample metadata consists of hourly and daily ETL jobs that query tables in a `postgres` database used for reporting and analytics.
+So, let's get started!

-To start Marquez with sample metadata that will be used and referenced in the next section, run the following command from the base of the Marquez repository:
+To start Marquez with sample metadata that will be used and referenced in later sections, run the following command from the base of the Marquez repository:

 ```
 $ ./docker/up.sh --seed